soil-initiative/stacks/proposals/stacks/Overview.md

 ### What are the key dependencies?

-The entire proposal is dependent on [exception handling](https://github.com/WebAssembly/exception-handling/), and the `stacksegref` portion is dependent on stack inspection.
+The entire proposal is dependent on [exception handling](https://github.com/WebAssembly/exception-handling/), and the composable-stacks portion is dependent on stack inspection.
 There is no dependency on [garbage collection](https://github.com/WebAssembly/exception-handling/), though garbage collection would have to be amended to accommodate linear types.

 ### What are the implications for JavaScript and browser interoperability?